hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_mountain_range_on_another_planet_w_888a4d10-c1bb-40dc-8bb0-234ffb78f253-0_3.content.md

 ## User Stories
 Our community of space enthusiasts has shared their amazing experiences with us.
 Here are some of their stories:

 - "Thanks to this website, I was able to learn about the basics of astronomy and now I'm hooked.
-I never knew how fascinating space could be!"
+I never knew how Fas<wbr>ci<wbr>na<wbr>ting space could be!"
 - "The interactive simulations on this website are so cool!
 It's like I'm exploring the universe from my own computer."
 - "I bought a poster from this website and it's now my favorite piece of art in my room.
 It's a constant reminder of the beauty of the cosmos."